cBioPortal/GSoC/README.md

 # GSoC
-Documentation repository of Google Summer of Code (GSoC) project ideas for cBioPortal, OncoKB, Oncoprint.js, Genome Nexus, and OncoBlocks.
+Documentation repository of Google Summer of Code (GSoC) project ideas for cBioPortal.